CS-510-Fall-2020/CourseInfoFall2020/README.md

 ## Installing Bash/SSH

-For Linux and Mac: Bash and SSH are already there.
+For Linux and MacOS before Catalina: Bash and SSH are already there.
 Simply open Terminal to start a Bash shell.

+If you are running Catalina or newer on a Mac: Bash is no longer the default shell (Zsh is now the default).
+For setting Bash to the default shell, open the terminal and enter the following command:

+        chsh -s /bin/bash

+Exit the terminal and reopen it.
+You should be running bash instead of Zsh.

 For Windows: things are a bit more complicated.
 If you are running Windows 10, here are some good instructions for setting up Linux and Bash shell: https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/